This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 The truth is that personal training is an unregulated industry.
 Someone who knows little about exercise and nutrition could be a trainer.
 All they have to do is convince someone to pay for their services.

-If you already know a lot about health and fitness you could theoretically call yourself a personal trainer right now.
+If you already know a lot about health and fitness you could theoretically call yourself a PT right now.

 However, you should take a certification.
 Aside from making sure that your current knowledge is correct, it's also unlikely that you'll get hired by a gym without one.